Discours sur les passions de l'amour: Trade fairs

 Far from being a uniform text, the Discours seems to be a compilation of answers to questions of love, a game of gallant wit in vogue in salons and social circles, hence the disjointed appearance of the text.
 It was common practice in the seventeenth century to meet in salons and propose a theme or a portrait on which the participants would discuss; these answers could then be collected in writing.
 (Note: Fortunat Strwoski supports the hypothesis that the Discourse is at most the record of one of these discussions, which Pascal may have attended.)
 An issue of l'Extraordinaire, the predecessor of the Mercure galant founded by Donneau de Visé, even gives the example of such a game with the instruction to take time to think: the Discours could be the result of a similar game, so much so that the answers seem to Brunet to have been worked out rather than spontaneous.

 According to Abbé Flottes, the text is similar to the productions of the Hôtel de Rambouillet, a literary salon run by Catherine de Vivonne from 1620 to 1660.
 Victor Cousin himself notes that the "subject seems more borrowed from the Hôtel de Rambouillet than from Port-Royal".
-The salon of the Marquise de Lambert and that of Mme de Sablé are also likely sources: La Rochefoucauld Maximes, the inspiration for the Discours, were discussed in the salon of the Marquise de Sablé, sometimes even by correspondence, before being published.
+The salon of the Marquise de Lambert and that of are also likely sources: La Rochefoucauld Maximes, the inspiration for the Discours, were discussed in the salon of the Marquise de Sablé, sometimes even by correspondence, before being published.
 The Discours may have followed the same route.